Mathilda May: Career

 May's film work is primarily in French and made for the European market.
 She was the recipient of the César Award for Most Promising Actress in 1988 and the Prix Romy Schneider in 1989.
 Non-French films she has appeared in include Naked Tango (1990), Becoming Colette (1991), and The Tit and the Moon (1994).
-In the United States, she is best-known for her role as an alien vampire in the Tobe Hooper science fiction/horror-film Lifeforce (1985), in which she is naked for most of her performance.
+In the United States, she is best known for her role as an alien vampire in the Tobe Hooper science fiction horror film Lifeforce (1985), in which she is nude for much of her performance.
+May was 18 during production, and the extensive nudity required for the role presented difficulties during filming.
 She also appeared in the 1996 space adventure game Privateer 2: The Darkening.
 She played Isabella in The Jackal, a 1997 action film.

 May recorded an album in 1992 called Joy of Love.

 May was the writer and director for the theater show Open Space, which was performed in the Théâtre Jean-Vilar in the commune of Suresnes, the Théâtre du Rond-Point, and the Théâtre de Paris from 2013 to 2015.
 Open Space was a show without words; the story was presented by movement, music, and sound.
 May said of the show "[i]t will be choreographed without it being dance, and musical without an instrument".